Q: What are the DGiT results based on?

 Q: Why don’t the results add to 100%?

-A: We allowed people to provide multiple answers to each question, for example, people could name up to three barriers to travel.
+We allowed respondents to provide multiple answers to each question.
+For example, people could name up to three barriers to travel.
 These multiple responses mean the results for many questions add to more than 100%.

 Q: What do I do if I don’t understand the results?